-If you’re looking at ways to cut costs, one thing you may be considering is whether to buy travel insurance.
-Here, we explain how it works, why it’s essential not to travel without it, and why you should buy cover at the same time you book your break.
+However, one thing you can’t afford to scrimp on is travel insurance.
+Here, we explain how it works, why it’s essential not to travel without it, and why you should always buy cover at the same time you book your break.

 What is travel insurance?

 Travel insurance is a type of insurance policy that covers major mishaps and accidents while you’re travelling, either in the UK or abroad.
-Even the best-planned trips can be thrown into disarray if something unexpected happens, such as your baggage going missing, or if you have an accident and need medical treatment while you’re away, and travel insurance is designed to refund you for any costs that should arise.
+Even the best-planned trips can be thrown into disarray if something unexpected happens, such as your baggage going missing, or if you need medical treatment while you’re away, and travel insurance is designed to cover any costs that should arise.

 Get 20% off your travel insurance quote from Staysure